lorenc5/Rmturkcheck/README.md

 head(df_bot_free)
 ```

-Finally, we might want to drop respondents that fit certain bot-like criteria (i.e., having more than 3 exact same lat/long coordinates in your data when that lat/long is some point in the middle of a Minnesota lake. drop_it_like_its_bot() produces a new dataset, and also reports potential bot-rate in your data.
-You should now be able to run all analysis on this new dataset.
+Finally, we might want to drop respondents that fit certain bot-like criteria (i.e., having more than 3 exact same lat/long coordinates in your data when that lat/long is some point in the middle of a Minnesota lake). drop_it_like_its_bot() produces a new dataset, and also reports potential bot-rate in your data.
+You should now be able to run all analysis on this new dataset. guilty_bot() and drop_it_like_its_bot() can be thought of as inverses of one another.

 ```{r}
 # Drop responses that have more than 3 identical Lat/Longs in the data #